 One important note here is that there’s no defined “router” node out of the box; you define that when setting up by choosing whichever node you picked first as the router, basically.

-That does mean that each node has a full compliment of ports, because they’re all identical otherwise, which isn’t always the case for all mesh systems.
 However, it also means that if you’re moving house or have to shift them around, there’s no way to easily tell which node has been assigned as the primary router node, which could be problematic down the track.
+It might be wise to have a sticker or other marking element handy for that node so that you can more quickly find it later on if required.

-My other challenge with setting up the D-Link Aquila Pro AI M30 AX3000 was that it was a two-node system.
+My other challenge with initially setting up the D-Link Aquila Pro AI M30 AX3000 was that it was a two-node system.
 I test all routers and mesh systems in my Sydney home – it’s where I’ve tested for years, because it’s got a good wide space and some challenging walls that push router systems pretty solidly – but usually find for mesh systems that I need at least three nodes for total coverage due to an extension wall within the property.

 The Aquila Pro AI app uses a simple lighting system to let you know if supplemental nodes are in a good position with a solid white light to indicate a strong connection, a flashing white light for sketchy connections and a flashing orange light for no connection.